 September is Baby Safety Month.

-A good time to remind parents of infants of a warning issued earlier this year by the Lowndes County Child Fatality Review Committee of the Southern Judicial Circuit and the Georgia Bureau of Investigation Child Fatality Review Unit.
+A good time to remind parents of infants of a warning issued a couple of years ago by the Lowndes County Child Fatality Review Committee of the Southern Judicial Circuit and the Georgia Bureau of Investigation Child Fatality Review Unit.

 Lowndes County and state officials urged parents not to place infants in bed with them.

-“As parents, it is very tempting to want to place your infant in your bed so you can comfort them and feel ‘safe’ while they sleep,” according to a GBI statement issued this summer.
+“As parents, it is very tempting to want to place your infant in your bed so you can comfort them and feel ‘safe’ while they sleep,” according to a GBI statement.
 “Georgia Child Fatality Review urges parents to resist this temptation.
-Regardless of warnings, last year more than 100 infants died in Georgia as a result of co-sleeping with their parents or being placed in other unsafe sleep environments.”
+Regardless of warnings, (in 2018) more than 100 infants died in Georgia as a result of co-sleeping with their parents or being placed in other unsafe sleep environments.”

 A sleeping parent can roll over on a small infant suffocating the baby.
 The parent has no idea until waking up, according to past incident reports.

-Sponsors asked medical officials to urge their patients not to place babies in bed with them.
+In the past, medical officials have been asked to urge their patients not to place babies in bed with them.

 They asked doctors to share the ABC approach with parents of infants.